 - Wastes U.S. money by further growing a military budget that far outweighs that of any other nation in the world.

-The Trump administration has also proposed folding USAID into the State Department, a proposal that would cut back on development aid, and focus on giving money mostly for our own national security interests.
-This would leave the entire world more vulnerable to starvation, diseases and pandemics, and impacts of global warming.
-All of these problems could cause more political instability throughout the world.
+The Trump administration has proposed folding USAID into the State Department.
+This would reduce development aid, and focus on giving money for our own national security.
+This would leave the entire world more vulnerable to starvation, diseases and pandemics (widespread epidemics), and the effects of global warming.
+These problems could cause more political instability throughout the world.

 One reason that the United States has had such a positive reputation throughout the world is through its commitment to human rights, democracy, and the health and well-being of our allies.
-One of the ways that the U.S. supports these fundamental values throughout the world is by providing (or strategically withholding) foreign aid.
-Foreign aid may be used to support peace and democracy by providing military funding, help developing countries and trade partners advance economically, build education or health infrastructure, serve humanitarian causes, or fight against hunger and disease.
-Decreasing this aid may lead our allies to form bonds with less humanitarian nations (such as China or Russia), and further destabilize the governments in the Middle East that are fighting against the Islamic State/ISIS/ISIL.
-The cuts in Foreign Aid also come alongside a decreased presence of the US in the United Nations and NATO, which could harm the perception of the Unites States on an international level.
+The U.S. has supported these values throughout the world by providing (or withholding) foreign aid.
+Foreign aid may be used to support peace and democracy by providing military funding, help developing countries and trade partners advance economically, build education and health institutions, serve humanitarian causes, or fight hunger and disease.
+Decreasing this aid may lead our allies to form bonds with less humanitarian nations (such as China or Russia), and destabilize the governments in the Middle East that are fighting against the Islamic State (ISIS).

 - Military aid to Israel and Egypt to secure and defend our allies in Africa and the Middle East;